 Any course that requires A-level Further Mathematics is likely to expect applicants to have a more advanced knowledge of mathematics than you can acquire simply by completing Mathematics ‘A’ in the Danish system.
 If you are applying for one of these courses, you should ensure that you familiarise yourself with a Further Mathematics syllabus (example) and mention the fact that you are “topping up” your mathematics, in your personal statement.
 Some online resources are available to non UK students via the Advanced Maths Support Programme, and Mark Warner and Anson Cheung's book, A Cavendish Quantum Mechanics Primer is especially helpful for those considering Engineering and Physical Natural Sciences, and further resources are available on the relevant subject pages.

 If you're planning an application for Mathematics at Cambridge, the Advanced Maths Support Programme website contains a range of resources, including problem sheets, test materials and links to other sites.
 Getting involved with Mathematics competitions and programmes (e.g. Georg Mohr-Konkurrencen, Maths Beyond Limits) is a great way to stretch your wings mathematically, and many successful applicants to Cambridge participate in the International Mathematics Olympiad.
-You might also wish to practise past papers for STEP, the advanced examination used by Cambridge, Warwick and a few other universities to test mathematical aptitude.
-Christ's offers for Mathematics usually include STEP 2 and STEP 3, but STEP 1 provides an equally useful workout (and a good grade in STEP 1 can provide solid evidence of your mathematical competence, if you take the examination prior to application).
-Cambridge University provides a free online STEP Support Programme.
+If your maths is very strong, you might also wish to practise past papers for STEP, the advanced examination used by Cambridge, Warwick and a few other universities to test mathematical aptitude.
+Christ's offers for Mathematics usually include STEP 2 and STEP 3 and Cambridge University provides a free online STEP Support Programme.

 English Language requirements